Akashsinha1999/Bank-Complaint-Analysis-using-LSTM-Deep-Learning-Algorithm/README.md

 I have used pad_sequence as well ,as it stacks a list of tokens along a new dimension, and pads them to equal lenth

-Then i imported Dense , Input , LSTM , Embedding, Activation from keras.layers , i also imported Model, sequential from keras , then i imported initializers, regularizers, constraints, optimizers,layers from keras to execute the model and then i compiled the model  to predict the output.
+Then I imported Dense , Input , LSTM , Embedding, Activation from keras.layers , i also imported Model, sequential from keras , then i imported initializers, regularizers, constraints, optimizers,layers from keras to execute the model and then i compiled the model  to predict the output.

 This model can understand the sentiment expressed in each complaint and categorize it into one of the relevant departments.
 ## Data